Tracking Performance: 16 Metrics To Determine Real Estate Agent Success

 Agent productivity is a vital metric to track for real estate success.
 It’s the metric most directly related to your bottom line—company dollar.

 Annual production is also an important metric to consider.
-However, as this number isn’t often reported on, it’s often not as useful for determining monthly expenditure changes throughout the year.
+However, as this number isn’t often reported on, it’s usually not as helpful in determining monthly expenditure changes throughout the year.

-Instead, track monthly production both month-over-month and year-over-year.
+Instead, you should track monthly production both month-over-month and year-over-year.

-If an agent performs better in the same month of each year, it’s a generally good indicator of their skill development as they’re reaching the same targets.
+If an agent performs better in the same month of each year, it’s a good indicator of their skill development as they reach the same targets.

 This approach also helps to predict production changes due to seasonality or other consumer trends.